-Andrew Mitchell QC is an English Barrister known worldwide for his expansive knowledge of proceeds of crime regimes and litigation.
+Andrew Mitchell KC is a Barrister known worldwide for his expansive knowledge of proceeds of crime regimes and litigation.

 Andrew has also advised and represented the Government of the United Kingdom with respect to the execution of external requests for mutual legal assistance concerning the restraint and forfeiture of the proceeds of crime, including a request for assistance in forfeiture matters concerning an Antiguan financial institution (Stanford International Bank) and multi-jurisdictional issues of mutual legal assistance, insolvency and forfeiture law.

-Andrew is admitted to practice in Grenada and the British Virgin Islands.
+Andrew is admitted to practice in Grenada, the British Virgin Islands and the Turks & Caicos Islands.
 He has appeared in cases in the British Virgin Islands, Grenada, Trinidad and Tobago, Cayman Islands and the Turks and Caicos Islands.
-He is a member of the OECS Bar Association.

 Recommendations